A little more information about the times and the places featured in my novels.

 Anna gives birth to a son, and Lord Albury, has at long last, the heir that he desires.
 His name is put on the birth certificate as the father of the child, but he soon becomes aware that Anna and Louis are deeply in love, and have started sleeping together again.
 He also resents how close the bond is between Louis and little Gerry, the baby.
 He sends Louis away, and a heartbroken Anna is left to nurse her sick husband and look after the baby without Louis.

-Lord Albury dies, and Anna goes to stay, with Gerry, at Albury Hall, Lord Albury's country estate in Wiltshire, where she meets Richard Greenwood, a well-to--do tenent farmer.
-He immediatly falls in love with her, and as a distraction from being parted from Louis, she starts an affair with him.
+Lord Albury dies, and Anna goes to stay, with Gerry, at Albury Hall, Lord Albury's country estate in Wiltshire, where she meets Richard Greenwood, a well-to-do tenant farmer.
+He immediately falls in love with her, and as a distraction from being parted from Louis, she starts an affair with him.
 She has to go to London to sign paperwork, and whilst staying in Eaton Square she meets Jack Teesdale again.
 His father has died and he is now the Duke of Northborough.
-He pays court to her and they start an affairr, she becomes pregnant by him and he proposes to her.
+He pays court to her and they start an affair, she becomes pregnant by him and he proposes to her.
 She has no choice but to accept as she is carrying his child, but she is bombarded by letters from Richard Greenwood pleading her to return to Wiltshire.
 Louis Vernier also turns up, out of work and half-starved, and she gives him money.

 The Fat Suit